Email FacebookTwitterMenu burgerClose thin

 What Is a Custodian?

-A custodian is a financial institution responsible for holding and safeguarding client assets on behalf of an advisory firm.
-Custodians handle the custody of securities and cash, process trades, provide account statements and ensure assets are properly segregated and protected.
+A custodian is a financial institution responsible for holding and safeguarding client assets on behalf of a registered investment advisor (RIA) firm.
+RIA custodians handle the custody of securities and cash, process trades, provide account statements and ensure assets are properly segregated and protected.
+The Investment Advisers Act of 1940 requires any advisor who has custody over client funds or assets to hold them with a qualified custodian.

 For many independent advisory firms, the custodian serves as the operational backbone that supports day-to-day client account management.
 Custodians do not provide investment advice or sell products directly to clients.
 Instead, they work behind the scenes to execute transactions based on instructions from the advisor and the client.
-This separation helps reinforce transparency and client protection, as the custodian’s role is focused on asset security and accurate recordkeeping.
+This separation helps reinforce transparency and client protection, as the custodian’s role is focused on asset security and compliant recordkeeping.

 In the RIA model, custodians are especially important because they enable advisors to operate independently without directly holding client assets.
 Advisors choose custodians based on factors such as technology integration, service quality, reporting tools and pricing.
 Understanding the custodian’s role helps clarify how assets are managed and protected within an advisory firm’s structure.